How to get around Koh Samui, Thailand

 Below we are going to answer some of our most asked questions about travelling around in Koh Samui.

-Below we’ll break down the pros and cons of each, what to expect, what you’ll need and how much you should be paying.
-But before we get started here’s a piece of useful advice; when you arrive in Koh Samui go to your Google Maps app and download the whole island for offline use.
-Here’s how:
+In this guide we’ll break down the pros and cons of each, what to expect, what you’ll need and how much you should be paying.

 1. Open Google Maps